aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/drawingobject/_index.md

 ﻿---
-title: "Render a DrawingObject in image format"
+title: "Render a DrawingObject as an image"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /documents/render-into-image/drawringobject/
-description: "Render a DrawingObject in image format."
+description: "Render a DrawingObject as an image"
 weight: 40
 ---

-Renders a DrawingObject to the specified format.
+Renders a `DrawingObject` as an image.

-## Render DrawingObject in image format REST API
+## Render a DrawingObject as an image REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|